-Code section 12926(f).
-"Medical leave" does not include leave taken for an employee's pregnancy disability, as defined in (m_0) below, except as specified below in section 11093(c)(1).
+(kml) "Medical leave" means leave of up to a total of 12 workweeks in a 12-month period because of an employee's own serious health condition that makes the employee unable to work at all or unable to perform any one or more of the essential functions of the position of that employee.
+The term "essential functions" is defined in Government Code section 12926(f).
+"Medical leave" does not include leave taken for an employee's pregnancy disability, as defined in (mon) below, except as specified below in section 11093(c)(1).

-- (ln) "Parent," means a biological, foster, or adoptive parent, a stepparent, a legal guardian, or other person who stood in loco parentis to the employee when the employee was a child.
+(Imm) "Parent," means a biological, foster, or adoptive parent, a stepparent, a legal guardian, or other person who stood in loco parentis to the employee when the employee was a child.
 A biological or legal relationship is not necessary for a person to have stood in loco parentis to the employee as a child.
-Parent-within the meaning of Government Code section 12945.2, does not include a parent-in-law. - (mo) "Pregnancy disability leave" means a leave taken for disability on account of pregnancy, childbirth, or a related medical conditions, pursuant to Government Code section 12945 and defined in section 11035(r) of the regulations. - (p) "Reason of the birth of a child," within the meaning of Government Code section 12945.2 and these regulations includes, but is not limited to, bonding with a child after birth. - (nq) "Reinstatement" means the return of an employee to his or her original or comparable position after taking a CFRA leave and is synonymous with "restoration" within the meaning of FMLA and its implementing regulations. - (eg) "Serious health condition" means an illness, injury (including, but not limited to, on-the-job injuries), impairment, or physical or mental condition of the employee or a child, parent or spouse of the employee which that involves either inpatient care or continuing treatment, including, but not limited to, treatment for substance abuse. - (1) iInpatient care means (i.e., an overnight a stay) in a hospital, hospice, or residential health care facility, any subsequent treatment in connection with such inpatient care, or any period of incapacity.
-"Incapacity" means the inability to work, attend school, or perform other regular daily activities due to a serious health condition, its treatment, or the recovery that it requires. - (2) eContinuing treatment meaning or continuing ongoing medical treatment or supervision by a health care provider, as detailed in FMLA and its implementing regulations. - (ps) "Spouse" means a partner in marriage as defined in Family Code section 300 and a registered domestic partner, within the meaning of Family Code section 297.5.
-As used in this article, "spouse" also means a same-sex partner in marriage. - (et) "Twelve workweeks" means the equivalent of 12 of the employee's normally scheduled workweeks.
-(See also section 11090(eb).)
+Parent within the meaning of Government Code section 12945.2, does not include a parent-in-law.

+(\underline{mon}) "Pregnancy disability leave" means a leave taken for disability on account of pregnancy, childbirth, or a related medical conditions, pursuant to Government Code section 12945 and defined in section 11035(r) of the regulations.

+(\underline{po}) "Reason of the birth of a child," within the meaning of Government Code section 12945.2 and these regulations includes, but is not limited to, bonding with a child after birth.

+(nqp) "Reinstatement" means the return of an employee to his or her original or comparable the position that the employee held prior to after taking a CFRA leave, or a comparable position, and is synonymous with "restoration" within the meaning of FMLA and its implementing regulations.

+$(\Theta \underline{r}\underline{q})$ "Serious health condition" means an illness, injury (including, but not limited to, on-the-job injuries), impairment, or physical or mental condition of the employee or a child, parent or spouse of the employee which-that involves either inpatient care or continuing treatment, including, but not limited to, treatment for substance abuse.

+(1) i"Inpatient care" means (i.e., an overnight a stay) in a hospital, hospice, or residential health care facility, any subsequent treatment in connection with such inpatient care, or any period of incapacity.
+A person is considered an "inpatient" when he or she is formally admitted to a health facility with the expectation that he or she will remain at least overnight and occupy a bed, even if it later develops that such person can be discharged or transferred to another facility and does not actually remain overnight.

+(2) "Incapacity" means the inability to work, attend school, or perform other regular daily activities due to a serious health condition, its treatment, or the recovery that it requires.

+(23) e"Continuing treatment" meansing or continuing ongoing medical treatment or supervision by a health care provider, as detailed in FMLA and its implementing regulations.

+(psr) "Spouse" means a partner in marriage as defined in Family Code section 300 and or a registered domestic partner, within the meaning of Family Code sections 297 through 297.5.
+As used in this article, "spouse" includes also means a same-sex partners in marriage.

+(\underline{qts}) "Twelve workweeks" means the equivalent of 12 of the employee's normally scheduled workweeks.
+(See also section $11090(\underline{dbc})$.)